Lagrangian Floer theory and mirror symmetry on compact toric manifolds: Sign in Theorem and Proposition

 \begin{lem} $ \Delta = \sum_{I, J} (-1)^{\vert I \vert \vert J \vert}g^{IJ} \text{\bf e}_I \times \text{\bf e}_J, $ where $\vert I \vert = \deg \text{\bf e}_{I}$, $\vert J \vert = \deg \text{\bf e}_{J}$, $g_{IJ}=\langle \text{\bf e}_I, \text{\bf e}_J \rangle_{PD_L}$ and $g^{IJ}$ is its inverse matrix. \end{lem}

 \begin{rem} This is a standard fact.
-See \cite{BT} Lemma 11.22, for example.
+See \cite[Lemma 11.22]{BT}, for example.
 Note that the formula in \cite {BT} is written in terms of differential forms, while ours above is written as the equality of homology classes.
 To translate the equality of homology classes into one of differential forms, we need to use the Poincar\'e duality.
 There are different sigh conventions of the Poincar\'e duality.
-In fact, our convention (\ref{signPD}) is different form Bott-Tu's given by (6.21) in \cite{BT}.
-We denote by $PD^{BT}(P)$ the Poincar\'e dual to $P$ in the sense of Bott-Tu's text book.
+In fact, our convention (\ref{signPD}) is different form \cite[(6.21)]{BT}.
+We denote by $PD^{BT}(P)$ the Poincar\'e dual to $P$ in the sense of Bott-Tu's book.
 Then we can easily see that

-By noticing this difference, we can see that Lemma \ref{LemmaE} is the same as Bott-Tu's Lemma 11.22.
+By noticing this difference, we can see that Lemma \ref{LemmaE} is the same as \cite[Lemma 11.22]{BT}.
 (Anyway, our equality itself is an equality of homology classes.
 So the sign here does not depend on the choice of conventions.) \end{rem}

 Now when $Z=L$, the Poincar\'e pairing $\langle \cdot , \cdot \rangle_{PD_L}$ itself does not satisfy the cyclic symmetry like \eqref{cycsymsign}.
 However, if we use $\overline{\frak m}_2 (P,Q)$ for the pairing, it satisfies this cyclic property.
 Using the cohomological notation, we define